March 1 – 7, 2019

 Click Through the Tabs Below to Learn More!

-Workshop Fees Include: hotel accommodations, in-country air and car travel, daily breakfast & dinner meals (excluding alcohol), one-on-one private editing sessions with our instructors throughout the workshop, personalized portfolio reviews (optional), handouts and learning materials, daily slideshows and lectures, software and equipment supportive staff, a final night celebration and slideshow.
+Workshop Fees Include: hotel accommodations, Official Carnaval Photographer’s pass, in-country air and car travel (when applicable), daily breakfast, one-on-one private editing sessions with our instructors throughout the workshop, personalized portfolio reviews (optional), handouts and learning materials, daily slideshows and lectures, software and equipment supportive staff, a final night celebration dinner and slideshow.

-Workshop Fees Do Not Include: international airfare, early arrival or late departure accommodations, visa fees (if applicable), travel and medivac insurance (required), medical or vaccination costs, meals not indicated on the itinerary such as lunches, items such as personal excursions, phone calls, laundry, alcoholic beverages, etc.
+Workshop Fees Do Not Include: international airfare, early arrival or late departure accommodations, visa fees (if applicable), travel and medivac insurance (required), medical or vaccination costs, meals not indicated on the itinerary such as lunch and dinner, items such as personal excursions, phone calls, laundry, alcoholic beverages, etc.

 Each workshop requires a minimum deposit to reserve your place in the workshop.
 To register and hold your place on the workshop, you must put down a $2000 deposit.
 After you have registered for a workshop, final payments will be due within 120 days of the start of the workshop.
 Once registered, you will receive a confirmation email from us via our secure registration company, RegOnline.com.